 Where to Watch: Britbox, Britbox Amazon Add-on.
 HBO MAX, PBS Masterpiece Amazon Channel.
 Buy on Digital and DVD.

 Why You Should Watch: Romola Garai is the period drama queen!
 Plus, with an excellent cast including Jonny Lee Miller and Michael Gambon, not to mention a script from Sandy Welch (Jane Eyre, North and South), it’s a must-see miniseries.
 Since this is a miniseries, there’s more time to explore Austen’s book.
 Plus, this is genuinely an excellent adaptation and my personal favorite.

 Amazon Synopsis: Jane Austen’s beloved comedy about finding your equal and earning your happy ending is reimagined in this delicious new film adaptation of Emma.

-Where to Watch: Buy on Digital and DVD/Blu-Ray.
+Where to Watch: Stream on HBO Max, HBO Now, HBO Max Amazon Channel.
+Buy on Digital and DVD/Blu-Ray.